Spring Equinox Reflections: Spring Arrived in a Crystal Vase

 As the days lengthen past the equinox, something shifts.
 The light grows stronger.
 Energy rises earlier.
 Something in you wants to move, to clear, to begin.
 This is not motivation so much as biology.
 Spring is not only a metaphor for renewal.
 It feels written into the body, running on a schedule older than memory.

 The daffodils were never just pretty.
-They were a signal.
-And something in me, even as a child, already knew how to read them.
+They were a sign that something had already begun to shift, and something in me, even as a child, recognized it.

 Coming Back to the Foundations